rocket-pool/RPIPs/RPIPs/RPIP-53.md

 This **does not** require a contract change (ironically, it's more in-line with how the contracts actually behave in Houston) and can be implemented at any time after Houston has launched.

+[Rewards spec v9](https://github.com/rocket-pool/RPIPs/pull/174) is required for this proposal, as it builds on top of v9.

 ## Motivation